David-Student-Bern/Bachelorarbeit/README.md

   - Kepler_Plots_all

     **Description:** Contains the results from the final survey.
-The survey initially included one suspected binary candidate (KIC 007772296), which was later removed, resulting in two different formats for `final-flares.csv`, `flares-candidates.csv`:
+The code was run for different ranges of light curve files (first to 1000th file, 1001st file to 2000th file, ...) to minimise the runtime for a stint and thus minimise the impact of a crash.
+The files were then merged into the final list.
+The survey initially included one suspected binary candidate (KIC 007772296), which was later removed, resulting in two different formats for the final list:

     - `*_all.csv` is the final list used for the analysis
     - `*_all_plus.csv` includes the flares found for the suspected binary candidate (KIC 007772296)

 - flatwrm-master
+  - `final_flatwrm.py`

+    **Description:** Code that uses machine learning method to detect flares.
+For more details, read the `README.md` in this directory or the accompanying [paper](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A.163V/abstract).

+    **Author:** Original Code by Vida and Roettenbacher, modified by Schwarz

+    **Usage:**
+    1. add the directory to light curve files by changing the parameter `flare_files`
+    2. add the directory where you want the light curve plots saved by changing `plots_path`
+    3. name the output file by changing `fout`
+    4. check the initial parameters (`debug, fit_events, magnitude, flarepoints, sigma, period, degree, fwhm`)
+    5. run script
+    6. check output file for errors and debug

+  - `aflare.py`

+    **Description:** Analytic flare model

+  - `KpRF.txt`

+    **Description:** File containing the Kepler Instrument Response Function (high resolution)

+  - Kepler_31-265

+    **Description:** Contains the results from the final survey.
+The code had to be run multiple times because of crashes.
+After each crash, the run continued at the last KIC before the crash.
+The files were then merged into the final list.
+The survey initially included one suspected binary candidate (KIC 007772296), which was later removed, resulting in two different formats for the final list:

+    - `*_all.txt` is the final list used for the analysis
+    - `*_all_plus.txt` includes the flares found for the suspected binary candidate (KIC 007772296)

 - Okamoto_Data
 - analysis
+- `random_files.py`